tornellihenrique/grpc-nosql/README.md

 5. Starting client

-In the client, the jar is at `grpc-nosql/grpc-java-client/target/database-server-jar-with-dependencies.jar`.
+In the Client, the jar is at `grpc-nosql/grpc-java-client/target/database-server-jar-with-dependencies.jar`.

 ```bash
 # You can optionally pass as argument an username for the client welcome message